 Mr. Ybarra’s practice is focused on complex commercial litigation, with a particular emphasis in defending professional legal malpractice claims.
-Mr. Ybarra was recently recognized as one of the “Best Lawyers in America” for professional malpractice defense.
-In June 2018, Mr. Ybarra and Kevin Scott served as trial counsel for a defendant-law firm in a two-week professional malpractice trial.
-The trial ended with a complete verdict in favor of HYGM’s client, as the jury determined that the law firm had not committed legal malpractice.
-In addition, HYGM’s client was awarded more than $100,000 in unpaid attorneys’ fees from the plaintiff.
+Mr. Ybarra was recently recognized as one of the “Best Lawyers in America” for professional malpractice defense and has secured several high-profile successes in defending such claims.
+In June 2022, Mr. Ybarra was lead counsel for an Am Law 100 law firm in a five-week legal malpractice trial.
+The trial ended in a complete defense verdict in favor of the law firm.
+In June 2018, Mr. Ybarra and Kevin Scott served as trial counsel for another Am Law 100 law firm in a two-week professional malpractice trial.
+That trial also ended with a complete verdict in favor of Mr. Ybarra’s client, as the jury determined that the law firm had not committed legal malpractice and was entitled to recover more than $100,000 in unpaid attorneys’ fees from the plaintiff.

 In February 2016, Mr. Ybarra and Aaron May served as lead trial counsel in a three-week civil trial in federal court.
 The trial ended in a complete victory for the firm’s client, the owner of a medical device distribution company.
 HMYG’s client prevailed on each of the claims brought against her and her company and secured a judgment of over $27 million on her counterclaims – an amount that included $20 million in punitive damages.
 The verdict was recognized by The Recorder as one of the Top Verdicts & Settlements of 2016.